Pretty Things: 1990s

 May and Taylor, together with former Yardbirds drummer Jim McCarty, recorded two albums in Chicago as Pretty Things/Yardbird Blues Band.
 They were The Chicago Blues Tapes 1991 and Wine, Women, Whiskey, both produced by George Paulus.
-They also recorded one album with members of the Inmates and Matthew Fisher of Procol Harum under the name Pretty Things n' Mates.
-It was released in 1992 as Rockin' the Garage.
+May and Taylor, along with Barkley McKay (credited as Barclay Mackay), also recorded one album with members of the Inmates and Matthew Fisher of Procol Harum under the name Pretty Things n' Mates.
+It was released in 1994 as A Whiter Shade of Dirty Water (reissued as Rockin' the Garage).

 The early 1990s were taken up with a battle against EMI.
 This was over unpaid royalties stemming back to a deal EMI set up with Motown subsidiary Rare Earth in 1968.
 The band never received any royalties from Rare Earth nor had received any monies from EMI for many years.
 The band won the legal case, the result being that in 1993 EMI gave them back all their master tapes, copyrights and an undisclosed sum of money as settlement.
+This dispute is covered in detail in Alan Lakey’s biography Growing Old Disgracefully.
 On friendly terms again, the 1967 line-up decided to return with the addition of Pete Tolson, Taylor's replacement in 1970, just like they had done in 1980 on Cross Talk.
 After much rehearsal, Tolson grew disillusioned and quit with Frank Holland taking Tolson's place.

 Their label, Snapper Music, issued remastered CDs with many bonus tracks, plus a DVD of the September 1998 live netcast re-recording of S. F. Sorrow at Abbey Road Studios, with David Gilmour and Arthur Brown as guest players.
 They played a tour of the U.S. for the first time in decades.